Virtual Private Networks¶

 - Configuring Third Party IPsec Devices

-VPNs provide a means of tunneling traffic through an encrypted connection, preventing it from being seen or modified in transit. pfSense® software offers three VPN options: IPsec, OpenVPN, and L2TP.
-This chapter provides an overview of VPN usage, the pros and cons of each type of VPN in pfSense, and how to decide which is the best fit for a particular environment.
-Subsequent chapters discuss each VPN option in detail.
+VPNs provide a means of tunneling traffic through an encrypted connection, preventing it from being seen or modified in transit. pfSense® software offers several VPN options: IPsec, OpenVPN, WireGuard and L2TP.
+This section provides an overview of VPN usage, the pros and cons of each type of VPN, and how to decide which is the best fit for a particular environment.
+Subsequent sections discuss each VPN option in detail.